joshpitzalis/path/README.md

-# path
+# Path

-A learning path creator and tracker.
+Save and que tutorials you want to do.

 - [x] Create authenticated user profiles
 - [x] Let users add tutorials to their profiles.